lwiest/SolvingTantrix/README.md

 # SolvingTantrix

-_Solving Tantrix_ is an open-source program for solving _Tantrix Discovery_ puzzles, written in Java.
+_SolvingTantrix_ is an open-source program for solving _Tantrix Discovery_ puzzles, written in Java.

 Enjoy &mdash; Lorenz